jzhoubu/MSBD-2018Fall/5002/A3/README.md

 > An implicit hypothesis in modern computer vision research[1] is that models that perform better on ImageNet necessarily perform better on other vision tasks.
 Recently, a research has been done by Google Brain, which shows that ImageNet architectures generalize well across datasets.

 Thus, it makes sense to use ResNet to embed images into vector so that I can apply unsupervised learning on images.
-My notebook `1103-GlanceData.ipynb` ensures both the stability and accuracy on ResNet152 across the assignment dataset by applying **class activation mapping**[2] and **Guided BackPropagation**[3]
+My notebook `1103-GlanceData.ipynb` ensures both the stability and accuracy on ResNet152 across the assignment dataset by applying **Class Activation Mapping**[2] and **Guided BackPropagation**[3]

 <table border=0 >
     <tbody>